 - Baring teeth or “smirking”

-In some dogs these behaviorial signs (or “cues”) will be obvious, in others, they are more subtle.
+In some dogs these behavioral signs (or “cues”) will be obvious, in others, they are more subtle.

 For dogs that respond to anxiety-inducing triggers this way, creating a “safe space” that they can retreat to is paramount.

-Dog calming sprays and diffusers like those from Adaptil (pictured below) can also help to create a calming ambience and environment for your dog.
+Dog calming sprays and diffusers like those from Adaptil (pictured below) can also help to create a calming ambiance and environment for your dog.